shubham-05/Blind-Support-System/ReadMe.txt

 The project is currently under development.
 The Object detection, Distance Estimation and Face Recognition has been completed.
+A module for providing auditory output has meed integrated to the project.

 Next Module: Speech to Text Conversion